-CHAPTER II INTRODUCTION
+CHAPTER III INTRODUCTION

 - 1. The Nature and Function of This Manual - a.
 The Clemson University Faculty Manual is a compilation of information pertaining to faculty participation in the governance of the University.
 It includes summaries of those University policies and procedures that are of major concern to faculty.
 The need to have a manual of manageable size dictates that this document, though comprehensive, be less than complete.
 Consequently, in certain places the reader is directed to other documents or sources to obtain more detailed information. - b.
-Since the first Faculty Manual for Clemson University faculty was distributed in 1960, it has undergone numerous revisions.
-The guiding principle behind recent editions (since 1995) was the desire to record and codify the changes made in the principal governing instrument following campus reorganization and internal policy changes.
-The most current version of the manual is available on the Faculty Senate's website, where cumulative revisions of the Faculty Manual of a substantive nature are posted each year no later than August 1st for use during the next academic year. - c.
+The most current version of the manual is available on the Faculty Senate's website, where cumulative revisions of the Faculty Manual of a substantive nature are posted each year no later than August 1 for use during the next academic year. - c.
 Polices set forth in the Faculty Manual identify the rights of faculty members at Clemson University.
-No Department, School, College or University policies related to these rights may abrogate or alter the policies specified in the manual without approval of the Faculty Senate.
+No Department, School, College or University policies related to these rights may abrogate or alter the policies specified in the manual without approval of the Faculty Senate. - 2.
+If there is uncertainty about how to apply the Faculty Manual in a particular situation, users are invited to consult with the President of the Faculty Senate and the Faculty Manual Consultant.